 Going off the last question in the list above, it can be interesting and give you something to talk about if you know about different Western competitions and rodeo events.
 You can do a quick lookup of these types of events near you or the ranch you’re riding at.

-If you have any interest in training or competing in these down the line, then even more reason for you to look them up!
+If you have any interest in training or competing in these down the line, then that’s all the more reason for you to look them up!

 Tip 10: It’s okay to fall

 Of course, if you feel pain – then don’t be afraid to say so!
 Again, this is nothing to be ashamed of.
 I once fell on my hip and had a bruise the size of a basketball on it for weeks.
-I did happen to get back on at the time because I wanted to finish the jumping routine I was doing but I also went to go get checked out at the doctor’s right after to make sure everything was a-okay.
+I continued because I wanted to finish my jumping routine.
+BUT I also went to go get checked out at the doctor’s right after to make sure everything was a-okay.

 Furthermore, I know it’s scary to think about falling off a horse.
 It’s high up there and a nervous mind is one that can come up with all sorts of imaginative scenarios about what could go wrong.
 Refer to the tactics I listed before for managing nerves and I promise once you’re on for 10 minutes you’ll already start getting more confident.